-- If our Identity isn’t clear our Network contacts won’t know our value and our Work efforts will not convert well.
+- If our IDENTITY isn’t clear our Network contacts won’t know our value and our Activity efforts will not convert well.

-- without a Network of relevant people our Profile will yield less, and we’ll have to Work much harder.
+- Without a solid NETWORK of relevant people our Profile and Posts will yield less, conversions will be less and we’ll have to Work much harder in the Activity area.

-If you’ve found this article, and the supporting ones, useful and would like to take things further I invite you to take action here:
+If you’ve found this article useful and would like to take things further I invite you to take action here:

 - Take the LinkedWIN Self-Assessment – identify what’s stopping you from achieving more

 - Book an introductory call with Mark Stonham – ideally once you’ve done the Self-Assessment, let’s have an initial ’Discovery Call’ to explore how you can improve your LinkedIn and Business Development results

 My purpose or mission is to help experts and specialists to be more successful by helping specialists, people in trusted advisor roles and leaders to deliver more value to more clients.

 I do this primarily by helping experts and specialists to improve their approach to Business Development, their Social Selling skills and their use of LinkedIn.